mtKeller/ActionStrategy/README.md

 // ...
 ```

-Below is an example implementation of aa http strategic effect.
-Which passes the Action's Strategy's payload to the angular httpclient get function.
-Then dispatches it's next ActionNode conditionally, if success it appends the returned data to the Strategy's payload.
+Below is an example implementation of an http get request strategic effect.
+Which passes the Action's Strategy's payload to the angular httpclient.
+On completion, it dispatches the ActionStrategy's next ActionNode conditionally, if success it appends the returned data to the Strategy's payload.
 Otherwise it exits.

 ```javascript
 @Effect